linode/docs/docs/websites/cms/cpanel-on-centos.md

 8. Once you have ensured that the information above is correct, press "Save & Go to Step 3".

-9. When presented with the "Setup IP Addresses" section, click "Skip This Step and Use Default Settings" to continue:
+9. When presented with the "Setup IP Addresses" section, click **Skip This Step and Use Default Settings** to continue:

     [![cPanel IP address configuration.](/docs/assets/272-cpanel-whm-03-setup-ip-addresses.png)](/docs/assets/272-cpanel-whm-03-setup-ip-addresses.png)